Monotonicity of Equilibria in Nonatomic Congestion Games: Beyond Singleton Congestion Games

-\begin{remark} The common-OD constrained routing game of \cref{ex:Fisk-embedding}, in which Fisk's network is embedded, is not a product-union congestion game: the strategy set of $\commodity_3$ cannot be obtained as a strategy set of a previously present commodity when doing the union game.
-For a different reason, the common-OD series-parallel constrained routing game in \cref{ex:braess-in-constrained-SP-form} is not a product/union game either.
-Indeed, its network would be made of 5 two-link parallel network in series, each one associated to a resource, \ie an edge of the Braess' network.
-The classical Braess' routing game has a single commodity with three strategies, and a strategy set with cardinality 3 cannot be obtained as the Cartesian product of the strategy sets of the 5 two-link parallel networks connected in series.
-A series of Pigou's has strong limitations, for example, a commodity with a number of paths divisible by a prime larger than 2 is not constructible as in \cref{def:product-and-union}.
+\begin{remark} The common-OD constrained routing game of \cref{ex:Fisk-embedding}, in which Fisk's network is embedded, does not have a \ac{CSP} structure: the strategy set of $\commodity_3$ cannot be obtained as a strategy set of a previously present commodity when constructing a parallel game structure.
+For a different reason, the common-\ac{OD} \ac{SP} routing game in \cref{ex:braess-in-constrained-SP-form} does not have a \ac{CSP} game structure either.
+Indeed, its network would be made of 5 two-edge parallel network in series, each one associated to a resource, \ie an edge of the Wheatstone network.
+The classical Braess's routing game has a single commodity with three strategies, and a strategy set with cardinality 3 cannot be obtained as the Cartesian product of the strategy sets of the 5 two-edge parallel networks connected in series.
+A series of Pigou games has strong limitations, for example, a commodity with a number of paths divisible by a prime larger than 2 is not constructible as in \cref{def:CSP}.

 \end{remark}